 Barluath, a diverse and innovative Glasgow-based Scottish folk band, who embrace both traditional and contemporary music will perform an opening concert for the start of the Mountain Melodies project where local young musicians will attend composition and masterclass workshops.

-Barluath and local young musicians aged 14 – 17 years who have taken part in a week of composition and performance workshops as part of a project funded by the Royal Edinburgh Military Tattoo to celebrate The Year of Young People.
+Barluath and local young musicians aged 14 – 17 years who have taken part in a week of composition and performance workshops as part of a project funded by the Royal Edinburgh Military Tattoo administered by Creative Scotland.
 The concert will premier some of the new compositions that have been created during the week.